mcallan83/dotfiles/readme.md

 # Mike Callan's Dotfiles

 My dotfile setup for ZSH, Vim, Tmux, Sublime, Atom, and more.
 Optimized for OSX and Ubuntu.
 Work in progress.
+Documentation below doesn't cover everything; it is mainly a reference for myself :)

 ## Shortcuts\Aliases